Krul End for Time Bandits Wenger Praises Walcott Thanks Webb

 We fell apart several seasons running because of defectors

-Arsenal is a top 16 European club that will remain a top 16 European club and the Emirates is tape-loop that will show the same drab movie for a decade.
+Arsenal is a top 16 European club that will remain a top 16 European club and the Emirates is tape-loop that will win trophy after trophy

-Kroenke & Wenger are made for each other.
+Kroenke, Gazidis & Wenger are made for each other a glorious triumvirate heading for immortality.

 Not a huge turn out from them, understandable when you condsider the distance and that it was on SKY.